apache/iotdb/docs/UserGuide/Ecosystem Integration/MapReduce TsFile.md

 ### About Hadoop-TsFile-Connector

 TsFile-Hadoop-Connector implements the support of Hadoop for external data sources of Tsfile type.
-This enables users to read, write and query Tsfile by Hadoop.
+This enables users to read, write and query TsFile by using Hadoop's map reduce and other operations.

 With this connector, you can
-* load a single TsFile, from either the local file system or hdfs, into Hadoop
+* Loading a single TsFile into Hadoop, whether the file is stored on the local file system or in HDFS
-* load all files in a specific directory, from either the local file system or hdfs, into hadoop
+* Loading all files in a particular directory into Hadoop, whether the files are stored on the local file system or in HDFS
-* write data from Hadoop into TsFile
+* Saving the result as TsFile format after Hadoop processing

 ### System Requirements